aaron-jencks/aaron-jencks.github.io/docs/_posts/2025-07-16-game-of-life-backtracking.md

 I learned that the solving time scales exponentially, so I created a simple script to characterize this.
 The results I present below show my findings.

 # Results

+The table below shows how grid size and number of frames affects solving time.
+Solving time is represented in seconds.

 | Grid Size | 1 Frame | 2 Frames  | 3 Frames | 4 Frames |
 | --------- | ------- | --------- | -------- | -------- |